Administrator Guide

 Then, create an NLB in the same VPC and subnet as your DoltLab host that uses Scheme: Internet-facing and Ip address type: IPV4.

-Additionally, select the the same availabilty zone that your DoltLab host uses.
+Additionally, select the the same availability zone that your DoltLab host uses.
 You can use the default security group for your NLB, however the ingress rules for this group will need to be updated before inbound traffic will be able to reach your NLB.

 In the Listeners section, add listeners for each target group you created, specifying the NLB port to use for each one.
 But again, in this example we will forward on the same port.
 Click Create load balancer.